Qinglin0814/Data-Viz/critique-by-design.md

 ### Design 2: Average Retirement Ages Around World from 10970 to 2020
 ![Retirement Ages Around World in 2020 for Men and Women](https://qinglin0814.github.io/my-picture/assignment34-2.jpeg)

+## Step 4: Test the solution

+## Student, mid 20's
+ * **Can you tell me what you think this is?** YES, In the first picture the ages in different countries are shown in a interesting way and in the second picture, the change is shown clealy.
+ * **Can you describe to me what this is telling you?** First, most countries have a retirement ages range from 60 to 65.
+Second, the retirement ages decreased before 2000 but increase after 2000.
+ * **Is there anything you find surprising or confusing?** The design way in the first picture is interesting, a line and spots with different size.
+But it is not that easy for me to find some countries and do some comparison between men and women in the same country.
+For the second picture, the change is shown in a effectively and clearly way.
+ * **Who do you think is the intended audience for this?** Policy makers and some readers who are interested in this topic.
+ * **Is there anything you would change or do differently?** Actually, although the design is good, I prefer a table to show all data in a more logical way for the first picture.

+## Adult, mid 50's
+ * **Can you tell me what you think this is?** YES, first is to list the retirement ages and the second one is to show the change of retirement ages from 1970 to 2020.
+ * **Can you describe to me what this is telling you?** The Japen and New Zealand have the eldest age at 68.2 for men and for women the eldest is 69.2 years old in Indonisia.
+Most of ages is between 60 to 65.
+ * **Is there anything you find surprising or confusing?** For the fist picture, I think it is hard to understand the size of spot at first glance and it needs many eyes' moving to match the label, number and the spot.
+And the labels are up and down which makes the first picture a bit busy.
+ * **Who do you think is the intended audience for this?** Workers in the mentioned countries and social science researchers.
+ * **Is there anything you would change or do differently?** Make the label aligned in the first picture.